tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each description of a data quality Test SHOULD include the properties and related instances given below.

-The `bdqffdq:forValidation` [bdqffdq:forValidation](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#forvalidation> "Relates a bdqffdq:ValidationMethod to a bdqffdq:Validation.") object property SHOULD have an individual with a type that is a subclass of `bdqffdq:ValidationMethod` [bdqffdq:ValidationMethod](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#validationmethod> "A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Validation to its bdqffdq:Specifications.") as its subject.
+The `bdqffdq:forValidation` object property SHOULD have an individual with a type that is a subclass of `bdqffdq:ValidationMethod` as its subject.

 An axiom places an `owl:restriction` on the object of the `bdqffdq:forValidation` object property as a `bdqffdq:Validation`.

 Each `bdqffdq:Validation` method SHOULD have exactly one `bdqffdq:forValidation` object property.

-The `bdqffdq:forAmendment` [bdqffdq:forAmendment](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#foramendment> "Relates a bdqffdq:AmendmentMethod to a bdqffdq:Amendment.") object property SHOULD have an individual with a type that is a subclass of `bdqffdq:AmendmentMethod` [bdqffdq:AmendmentMethod](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#amendmentmethod> "A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Amendment to its bdqffdq:Specifications.") as its subject.
+The `bdqffdq:forAmendment` object property SHOULD have an individual with a type that is a subclass of `bdqffdq:AmendmentMethod` as its subject.

 An axiom places an `owl:restriction` on the object of the `bdqffdq:forAmendment` object property as a `bdqffdq:Amendment`.

 Each `bdqffdq:Amendment` method SHOULD have exactly one `bdqffdq:forAmendment` object property.

-The `bdqffdq:forMeasure` [bdqffdq:forMeasure](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#formeasure> "Relates a bdqffdq:MeasurementMethod to a bdqffdq:Measure.") object property SHOULD have an individual with a type that is a subclass of `bdqffdq:MeasureMethod` as its subject.
+The `bdqffdq:forMeasure` object property SHOULD have an individual with a type that is a subclass of `bdqffdq:MeasureMethod` as its subject.

 An axiom places an `owl:restriction` on the object of the `bdqffdq:forMeasure` object property as a `bdqffdq:Measure`.

 Each `bdqffdq:Measure` method SHOULD have exactly one `bdqffdq:forMeasure` object property.

-The `bdqffdq:forIssue` [bdqffdq:forIssue](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#forissue> "Relates a bdqffdq:IssueMethod to a bdqffdq:Issue.") object property SHOULD have an individual with a type that is a subclass of `bdqffdq:IssueMethod` [bdqffdq:IssueMethod](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#issuemethod> "A data quality bdqffdq:SolutionsConcept that relates a bdqffdq:Issue to its bdqffdq:Specifications.") as its subject.
+The `bdqffdq:forIssue` object property SHOULD have an individual with a type that is a subclass of `bdqffdq:IssueMethod` as its subject.

 An axiom places an `owl:restriction` on the object of the `bdqffdq:forIssue` object property as a `bdqffdq:Issue`.